apache/skywalking-java/docs/en/setup/service-agent/java-agent/advanced-reporters.md

 plugin.kafka.get_topic_timeout=${SW_GET_TOPIC_TIMEOUT:10}
 ```

-Before you activated the Kafka reporter, you have to make sure that [Kafka fetcher](../../backend/backend-fetcher.md#kafka-fetcher) has been opened in service.
+Before you activated the Kafka reporter, you have to make sure that `Kafka fetcher` of OAP server has been opened in service.

 ### Advanced Kafka Producer Configurations